exmachina-dev/armaz/doc/source/index.rst

 Ertza is a python program providing a simple, yet powerful, gateway between motor drive and protocols such as OSC or DMX.

 It's designed to work on a BeagleBone Black with an ArmazCape on top.
-For ArmazCape schematics and PCB design, please refer to `eisla-electronics repository`_
+For ArmazCape schematics and PCB design, please refer to `eisla-electronics repository`_.

 Ertza is usually embedded into Elias distro which is build using `Yocto Project`_.
 Elias main layer can be found at `meta-exm-core repository`_